chef/chef-web-docs/chef_master/source/chef_license_accept.rst

 * Chef Automate
 * Supermarket

-Server products are typically installed and managed by some kind of supervisor instead of a user on a workstation.
+Server products are typically installed and managed by some kind of process supervisor.
+Chef Software server products do not allow interactive license acceptance because process supervisors do not easily allow interactivity.
-Because of this, there is no interactive option for accepting the license.
 Instead, the license is accepted during the ``reconfigure`` command or ``upgrade`` command for the Omnibus ctl command.
 For example:

 * ``chef-server-ctl reconfigure --chef-license=accept``